-Possibilities of using IPL technology in therapy for patients with acne: a literature review and personal experience.
+Possibilities of IPL technology application in the treatment of patients with acne: review and personal clinical experience

 -